 Clinical and translational research programs are essential to improving clinical care and outcomes for the millions of women suffering from pelvic floor disorders.
 The members of Feinberg’s FPMRS division possess the expertise and resources essential for breakthrough clinical and translational research to advance the science associated with pelvic floor disorders.
 Our faculty have extensive experience as leaders in surgical trials and patient-reported outcomes research and have published their work in well-respected medical journals such as The New England Journal of Medicine and The Journal of the American Medical Association.
-The program serves as a national model for care of women with pelvic floor disorders where patients can benefit from the latest treatments and opportunities by participation in clinical research trials for urinary incontinence, bowel control problems and pelvic organ prolapse, as well as a state-of-the-art, multidisciplinary pelvic health center.
+The program serves as a national model for the care of women with pelvic floor disorders where patients can benefit from the latest treatments and opportunities by participation in clinical research trials for urinary incontinence, bowel control problems, and pelvic organ prolapse, as well as a state-of-the-art, multidisciplinary pelvic health center.

 The clinical program is based in the Integrated Pelvic Health Program located in the Arkes Pavillion and Prentice Women's Hospital the Obstetrics and Gynecology pavilion of Northwestern Memorial Hospital, which is the primary teaching affiliate of Northwestern University Feinberg School of Medicine.
 Our diverse patient population and comprehensive approach to women’s care provides the opportunity to provide the best in clinical care.
-Our Integrated Pelvic Health Program brings together a multispecialty approach to pelvic floor disorders in one location.
-It is an interdisciplinary initiative amongst the departments of Obstetrics & Gynecology, Urology, Surgery, Physical Medicine Rehabilitation and Physical Therapy & Human Movement Sciences.
-Clinical and surgical care includes treatment of urinary incontinence, anal incontinence, urinary (bladder and ureteral) and rectal fistulas, pelvic organ prolapse, congenital anomalies/neovagina creation, postpartum perineal issues and colorectal pelvic floor dysfunction involving a complex referral patient population.
+Our Integrated Pelvic Health Program brings together a multispectral approach to pelvic floor disorders in one location.
+Clinical and surgical care includes treatment of urinary incontinence, anal incontinence, urinary (bladder and ureteral) and rectal fistulas, pelvic organ prolapse, congenital anomalies/neovagina creation, postpartum perineal issues, and colorectal pelvic floor dysfunction involving a complex referral patient population.
 There is also a strong emphasis on research and collaboration with other clinical and basic science departments.